 This is public so one of our first considerations is going to be personal identity.
 While this is a practical matter it is also, very directly, part of the subject matter of the course.
 I would encourage you to blog with your real name, it is a good idea for you to start building a web presence for yourself.
 It has even been suggested that in the emerging field of digital humanities you can either "be online or be irrelevant."
-With that said, if there is any reason that you are uncomfortable with sharing your name publicly, you should feel free to use a pseudonym.
+With that said, some people have good reasons not to use their real names on the web.
+With that in mind, if you are uncomfortable with sharing your name publicly, you should feel free to use a pseudonym.
 If there is a reason that you do not want to share your work on the web please send me an email or meet with me after class.
 I feel that this public dialog is an important course goal, but I will of course understand and accommodate anyone that needs a different arrangement.
 If at the end of the course you would like to continue blogging I will be happy to show you how we can pull all your posts out and into a new blog of your own.
 We will talk about this identity decision on the first class day.